ChrisChinchilla/Chip-Shop/_cards/extended_warranty_4.md

 imageattribution: Name of person or company
 imagelicense: License type
 imagelink: Where did this image come from?
-rdcost: 2
+rdcost: 1
 marketingcost: 1
 longevityscore: 1
 profitscore: 1/5
 approved: 'Y'
 ---

-A simple and easy way to make money out of paranoid consumers.
+A simple and easy way to make money from paranoid consumers.